Assets

 First, the player determines what assets can be played on a specific device and browser.
 The resulting list is also featured in the quality selection list in the player.

 The player also measures internet connection speed.
-The asset with highest bandwidth within the internet connection speed will be selected.
+The asset with the highest bandwidth that fits within the available internet connection speed will be selected.
 The player also applies adaptive streaming.
 This means playback quality will be automatically adjusted as soon as the bandwidth changes.
 As a result, the user is served with the best quality media with the least amount of loading delay or buffering.

 Note: